-From a vaccine that prevents the deadliest form of diarrhea to a sticker used on more than 5 billion vaccine vials to ensure vaccines haven’t been damaged by heat—PATH is making sure that children everywhere get the protection they deserve.
+From a vaccine that prevents the deadliest form of diarrhea to a sticker used on nearly 7 billion vaccine vials to ensure vaccines haven’t been damaged by heat—PATH is making sure that children everywhere get the protection they deserve.

 SoloShot is a trademark of BD.